kevinzhuang01/srp_2025/_profiles/wisdomwalker.md

 organization: North Carolina Agricultural and Technical
 department: Computer Science
 pronouns: she/her/hers
-biography: "Wisdom Walker is a Computer Science student at North Carolina A&T State University and the founder of Sweet Design Websites & Logos LLC.
+biography: Wisdom Walker is a Computer Science student at North Carolina A&T State University and the founder of Sweet Design Websites & Logos LLC.
 Passionate about technology, digital creativity, and problem-solving, Wisdom has developed expertise in web design, programming languages such as HTML, CSS, JavaScript, Python, and Java, and platforms including WordPress, Shopify, and GitHub.
-During their internship with Lenovoâ\x80\x99s Ready, Set, App Hackathon, Wisdom mentored student coding teams, coordinated events, and created tutorials, newsletters, and design materials to support participants.
+During their internship with Lenovo’s Ready, Set, App Hackathon, Wisdom mentored student coding teams, coordinated events, and created tutorials, newsletters, and design materials to support participants.
   They have also worked as a web development assistant at I.A.M Digital Marketing Agency and as a computer technician with Eliminate the Digital Divide, gaining hands-on experience in building and maintaining technology solutions.
 Recognized nationally for innovation and computing excellence, Wisdom has received awards including the NCWIT Aspirations in Computing Award (2024 & 2025) and the Ready, Set, App Hackathon Innovation Award (2023).
-Driven by creativity, leadership, and a commitment to helping others harness technology, Wisdom seeks opportunities to contribute to innovative projects, mentor future tech leaders, and grow as a professional in dynamic tech environments."
+Driven by creativity, leadership, and a commitment to helping others harness technology, Wisdom seeks opportunities to contribute to innovative projects, mentor future tech leaders, and grow as a professional in dynamic tech environments.
 academic_status: Undergraduate Student
 year_in_program: 1st
 research_area: Computer Science; Machine Learning/AI